La Brea Tar Pits: Flora and fauna

-Among the prehistoric species associated with the La Brea Tar Pits are Pleistocene mammoths, dire wolves, short-faced bears, American lions, ground sloths (including Jefferson's ground sloth), coyotes, ancient bison, and the state fossil of California, the saber-toothed cat (Smilodon fatalis).
+Among the prehistoric Pleistocene species associated with the La Brea Tar Pits are Columbian mammoths, dire wolves, short-faced bears, American lions, ground sloths (predominantly Paramylodon harlani, with much rarer Megalonyx jeffersonii and Nothrotheriops shastensis) and the state fossil of California, the saber-toothed cat (Smilodon fatalis).
+The tar pits don't contain non-bird dinosaur remains, as these were extinct before the pits formed.

-The park is known for producing myriad mammal fossils dating from the last glacial period.
-While mammal fossils generate significant interest, other fossils, including fossilized insects and plants, and even pollen grains, are also valued.
+The park is known for producing myriad mammal fossils dating from the Wisconsin glaciation.
+While mammal fossils generate significant interest, other fossils including fossilized insects and plants, and even pollen grains, are also valued.
 These fossils help define a picture of what is thought to have been a cooler, moister climate in the Los Angeles basin during the glacial age.
 Microfossils are retrieved from the matrix of asphalt and sandy clay by washing with a solvent to remove the petroleum, then picking through the remains under a high-powered lens.

 Historically, the majority of the mammals excavated from the La Brea deposits had been large carnivores, supporting a hypothesized "carnivore trap" in which large herbivores entrapped in asphalt attracted predators and scavengers which then became entrapped while trying to steal a quick meal.
 However, new research with an eye towards microfossils has revealed a stunning diversity and abundance of many types of mammals.
-According to palentologist Thomas Halliday, "Rancho La Brea Tar Pits... where big herbivores typically get stuck in tar which naturally seeps from the ground, and as a result, you get huge concentrations of just specifically herbivores.
+According to paleontologist Thomas Halliday, "Rancho La Brea Tar Pits... where big herbivores typically get stuck in tar which naturally seeps from the ground, and as a result, you get huge concentrations of just specifically herbivores.
 You get a herbivorous sample of the ecosystem and very few carnivores, except those that are trying to scavenge on the already dead carcasses that have just got stuck in the tar."